-There are many different connection types all across the world, this post will help you identify and define UK, German and Japanese connections!
+There are many different fitting connection types all across the world, this post will help you identify and define UK, German and Japanese connections!
 This post is an excerpt from our new Thread ID & Measurement Guide.

-British Standard Pipe (BSP) and BSPT (tapered) connections are comparable to NPT, except most sizes have a different thread pitch, plus the O.D.’s and thread form are close, but not the same.
+British Standard Pipe (BSP) and BSPT (tapered) connections are comparable to NPT fittings, except most sizes have a different thread pitch, plus the O.D.’s and thread form are close, but not the same.
 Sealing takes place by distortion of the threads.
 Because of this, thread sealants are recommended when securing these connections.

 BSPP (parallel) male connection is comparable to NPSM male except most sizes have a different thread pitch.
 A captive seal is made using metal to metal angled surfaces or a combination of metal to metal and an O-ring.
 This type of connection is very similar (but not interchangeable) with the American NPSM male.
 The female swivel BSPP has a tapered nose flareless swivel where the seal occurs on the cone seat of the male connector.